Ndawula of Buganda: The final years

 Kabaka Ndawula died of old age around 1734, at the Kasajjakaliwano Palace, at Lubaga.
 He is buried at Musaba, Busiro.

+The head Prince of his lineage bears the title Ssezaalunnyo Walugembe, with his seat at Mawule in Kyaddondo.

 Quotes

 "Ndawula himself was a man of peace; he reigned long and had a very large family.
 The turbulence of Ndawula's numerous sons broke the tranquil atmosphere he had established in the country."